ESMT INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Engagesmart, Inc. Investors With Substantial Losses Have Opportunity To Lead Cla...

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that (1) purchased or otherwise acquired EngageSmart common stock between October 23, 2023, and January 26, 2024, inclusive (the“Class Period”); or (2) held EngageSmart common stock as of the December 21, 2023 record date for the Merger.
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/ESMT .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that (1) purchased or otherwise acquired EngageSmart common stock between October 23, 2023, and January 26, 2024, inclusive (the "Class Period"); or (2) held EngageSmart common stock as of the December 21, 2023 record date for the Merger.
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/ESMT .

 Case Details